 Online Competition Rules

-This is a digital competition, with a different theme for each month, open to all paid Members of the club.
-The purpose of this competition is to encourage members to shoot to a theme, to a deadline, and to give practice in resizing photos – things that are essential in any external competition.
+This is a 5 month long digital competition, with a different theme for each month, open to all paid Members of the club.
+The purpose of this competition is to encourage members to shoot to a theme, to a deadline, and to give practice in resizing photos – skills that are essential in any external competition.
 The entrants will also receive a written critique on their work from the three judges.
 This critique can only be viewed by the competition organiser and the entrant concerned, sent to each entrant by individual emails.
-Scores from the six rounds (Nov/Dec are combined) will be tallied at the end of the year with each participant’s lowest scoring month being discarded, so only five of the months’ scores will count towards your total.
+Scores from the five rounds (Nov/Dec are combined) will be tallied at the end of the year with each participant’s lowest scoring month being discarded, so only four of the months’ scores will count towards your total.
 One month’s round (October) will be used for a club entry into a (national) CAPA competition of the same theme.

 Please note that these scores do not count towards the annual trophies awarded for the Main Club Competition.
 A member may, however, submit any images from this online competition to the Annual Exhibition and in the Main Competition, or any external competition.
 (The only exception is that if an image has been entered into the round that is used for the CAPA competition, they cannot be used by individual CAPA members for their personal entry to CAPA).

 Photos must be taken after 1 January 2018, unless an exception is made in the month’s theme.

 ONE digital submission per person per round, colour or mono, is sent as an email attachment to Don Rogers at email@example.com.

 The deadline for each month is midnight of the last DAY of the month or as shown on the schedule.